Skip to main content

 SeasonalFestive

-Carnival cake - sponge cake layered with ricotta, candied fruit, and pine nuts, covered with whipped cream and maraschino cherries.
-Served during Carnival season (February).
+A Carnival cake: sponge layered with ricotta, candied fruit, and pine nuts, then covered in whipped cream and maraschino cherries.
+It appears during Carnival season in February.

 vegetarianContains: GlutenContains: DairyContains: EggsContains: Nuts